-The study design encompasses a control group and an intervention group.
-Patients of the control group underwent the regular clinic program (usual care) that consisted of a complex regime of medical, physiotherapeutic and psychological therapies.
-Patients of the intervention group received the regular clinic program as well, but additionally participated in the MoVo-LISA intervention.
-The t1-assessement of the control group took place from December 2005 to March 2006; the t1-assessment of the intervention group was conducted from May to August 2006.
-The MoVo-LISA program was only implemented into the clinic after the discharge of all patients of the control group (April 2006).
-Thus, the usual care program and the additional intervention program were clearly separated.
+The quasi-experimental study design encompasses a control group and an intervention group.
+Patients of the control group underwent the regular clinic programme (usual care) that consisted of a complex regime of medical, physiotherapeutic and psychological therapies.
+Patients of the intervention group received the regular clinic programme as well, but additionally participated in the MoVo-LISA intervention.
+The t1-assessement of the control group took place from November 2005 to March 2006; the t1-assessment of the intervention group was conducted from May to July 2006.
+The MoVo-LISA programme was only implemented into the clinic after the discharge of all patients of the control group (April 2006).
+The study design did not allow randomisation procedure because MoVo-LISA was introduced into the whole clinic; the programme was started with a "kick-off meeting" for all clinic staff; all therapeutic personnel (most notably physiotherapists, psychologists and physicians) played a specific role within this programme.
+If we had implemented MoVo-LISA at the same time as we collected data from the control group study participants of both groups (in-patients) would have had informal talks and changed information about the programme.
+Also, medical personnel would not have been "neutral" with regard to the control group.
+Therefore, we chose a sequential control group design, where we collected data from the intervention group only after the patients of the control group have left the clinic.
+Consequences for internal validity will be discussed later in limitations of the study.